 These factors apparently persuaded the Tunku to carry on juggling compromises between Malay demands and non-Malay demands.
-His fine balancing act has earned the Tunku the sobriquet, "high priest of interracial harmony" from one Malay critic.
-This is best seen, for instance, in his language policy.
+His fine balancing act has earned the Tunku the sobriquet, "high priest of interracial harmony" from one Malay critic.9 This is best seen, for instance, in his language policy.
 By delaying the implementation of Malay as the national language even past the deadline in 1967, he not only defied the Malay nationalists, but aroused their suspicions about his agenda.
 The "ultras" worked to bring about his downfall.
 In their eyes, he had again given the non-Malays more time to delay learning and accepting the Malay language.
 He was also seen as allaying their fears that they would not lose out in any advantages they might have attained from English education, as more non-Malays than Malays had been educated in English schools in the colonial period.
 The Malay nationalists' hostility towards the English language and English education stemmed from this period.
 Later on, when they achieved their goal of making Malay the national language under Tun Razak's administration, the teaching and standard of English suffered a serious decline for three decades until the administration of Dr Mahathir reversed the policy and strove to upgrade the level of English again in the national education system.

-The Malay exclusivists' case against the Tunku has been well articulated by his erstwhile critic, Dato' Abdullah Ahmad, a former Deputy Minister in the second Prime Minister Tun Abdul Razak's administration: "The Tengku [sic] when he first started [like Tun Razak and his successors] ... reasserted Malay nationalism to rally the Malays to his side against Dato' Onn.
+The Malay exclusivists' case against the Tunku has been well articulated by his erstwhile critic, Dato' Abdullah Ahmad, a former Deputy Minister in the second Prime Minister Tun Abdul Razak's administration:10 "The Tengku [sic] when he first started [like Tun Razak and his successors] ... reasserted Malay nationalism to rally the Malays to his side against Dato' Onn.
 A lot of people blamed his advisers and sycophants for his lack of interest in enhancing the Malays after he was entrenched.
-This was said because he felt (and it was true) there were already enough laws which were profelt (and it was true) there were already enough laws which were profell (and it was true) there were already enough laws which were profell (and it was true) there were already enough laws which were profell (and it was true) there were already enough laws which were profell (and it was true) there were already enough laws which were profell (and it was true) there were already enough laws which were profell (and it was true) there were already enough laws which were profell (and it was true) the was entirely enough laws which were profell (and it was true) there were already enough laws which were profell (and it was strue) there were already enough laws which were profell (and it was true) there were already enough laws which were profell (and it was true) there were already enough laws which were profell (and it was true) the was entered to be a law of the law implemented, which did not satisfy the Malays....
+This was said because he felt (and it was true) there were already enough laws which were pro-Malay.
+But it did not seem to occur to him that those laws had to be vigorously implemented to be meaningful.
+These laws were selectively implemented, which did not satisfy the Malays....
 The general effect of his apparent lack of interest in the implementation of the Malay privileges was to reinforce Malay suspicion that he was partial to the Chinese.
 On the other hand, the Chinese, although they were unhappy with the apparent pro-Malay policies, never once seemed to attack the Tengku.
 He was personally above criticism but they attacked the government in no uncertain terms.
 This exasperated the Malays."